 You can build one yourself, basically just a box with a perspex lid.
 Each day open the lid slightly wider, closing it at night.
 Then leave it fully open during the day and increasingly open at night, until it is fully open day and night, and the plants will be ready to plant out.

-This should be done after the risk of frost, in rich fertile soil that has had organic matter added and that gets lots of sun.
+This should be done after the risk of frost, in rich fertile soil that has had organic matter added, or a grow bag, in a location that gets lots of sun.

 If you are growing in a greenhouse, hardening off isn’t necessary.
 You plant in the border after adding organic matter or simpler still in grow bags.
 Don’t skimp on grow bags, you’ll find that the more expensive ones are well worth the money.